Phase retrieval with Bregman divergences and application to audio signal recovery: Proposed methods

 \subsection{Implementation}

 We have presented gradient descent and ADMM algorithms for phase retrieval in the general case.
 We now address some specificities of audio signal recovery from a phaseless spectrogram, i.e., when $\mathbf{A}$ is the STFT matrix and $\mathbf{x}$ is real-valued.
-The STFT matrix $\mathbf{A}$ and its inverse are large structured matrices that allow for efficient implementations of matrix-vector products of the forms $\mathbf{A} \mathbf{x}$ and $\mathbf{A}^{\mathsf{H}} \mathbf{y}$.
-In that setting, it is more customary to handle time-frequency matrices of size $M \times N$, where $M$ is the number of frequency channels and $N$ the number of time frames, rather than vectors of size $K=MN$.
+The STFT matrix $\mathbf{A}$ and its inverse are large structured matrices that allow for fast implementations of matrix-vector products of the forms $\mathbf{A} \mathbf{x}$ and $\mathbf{A}^{\mathsf{H}} \mathbf{y}$ based on the fast Fourier transform~\cite{Brigham1967,smith2011spectral}.
+In that setting, one handles time-frequency matrices of size $M \times N$, where $M$ is the number of frequency channels and $N$ the number of time frames, rather than vectors of size $K=MN$.
 As such, we provide in Algorithms~\ref{al:bregman_gradient} and~\ref{al:bregman_admm} the pseudo-code for practical implementation of our accelerated gradient and ADMM algorithms, respectively, in the time-frequency audio recovery setting.

 For generality, we assumed $\mathbf{x} \in \mathbb{C}^L$ in the previous sections.
 However, audio signals are real-valued and this deserves some comments.
 As shown in Appendix \ref{sec:apdx_real}, the estimates $\mathbf x_t$ remain real-valued under the following conditions.
 In a nutshell, a signal is real-valued if and only if its STFT $\mathbf X \in \mathbb C^{M\times N}$ is frequency-Hermitian, that is: